The original alert published on November 2, 2020 was updated on January 22, 2021.

 - The California Franchise Tax Board (FTB) requires carriers and certain employers to file copies of the federal ACA information returns that carriers, applicable large employers (ALE) and self-funded plan sponsors file annually with IRS.

-- FTB filings are due by March 31 of year following year for which coverage is being reported; two-month extension for 2021.
+- FTB filings are due by March 31 of year following year for which coverage is being reported.

 - Employers who fail to timely file with the FTB must pay a penalty of $50 per individual included on a return.